The Story of the American Expeditionary Forces

 Waereghem, Belgium

-My father was one of those people like many in his generation who considered Charles Lindbergh a great American Hero.
+My parents, like many in their generation, considered Charles Lindbergh a great American Hero.
 This is one of the things we never agreed on.
-After I had read some of the awful things that Lindbergh had said as spokesman for the American First movement, I had concluded the famous aviator was blind to evil, bigoted and an outspoken fool.
-Since becoming editor of the Doughboy Center, however, one episode has been brought to my attention by several readers and I think it should be shared with others.
+After I had read some of the things that Lindbergh had said as spokesman for the American First movement, I concluded the famous aviator was somewhat blind to evil, and an outspoken fool.
+Since becoming an editor for the Great War Society, however, one episode has been brought to my attention by several readers and I think it should be shared with others.
 Also, although I cannot say I've changed my opinion about him much, I think this does shed a little light on one reason why Lindbergh so ardently opposed America's entry into the Second World War.

 After landing the Spirit of St. Louis in Paris on May 31,1927 to a tumultuous welcome, Lindbergh, while